jwtkeeble/second-order-optimization-NQS/README.md

 # Second-Order Optimization NQS

-This repository contains the associated code for '[Second-order Optimisation strategies for neural network quantum states]()', henceforth the paper, and focuses on second-order based optimisation schemes applied towards neural-network quantum states that can accelerate convergence beyond pre-existing methods.
+This repository contains the associated code for '[Second-order Optimisation strategies for neural network quantum states]()', and focuses on second-order based optimisation schemes applied towards neural-network quantum states.
+These novel second-order optimisation schemes can achieve accelerate convergence beyond pre-existing methods and highlights key limitations of existing methods.

 ## Installation